Brazil Neves says Rousseff's economic model failed

-SAO PAULO, Aug 29 (Reuters) - Brazil’s presidential candidate Aecio Neves on Friday said the economic model of President Dilma Rousseff failed as the economy entered a recession in the first half of the year.
+SAO PAULO (Reuters) - Brazil’s presidential candidate Aecio Neves on Friday said the economic model of President Dilma Rousseff failed as the economy entered a recession in the first half of the year.

 “Today is a sad day for Brazil as it just entered a technical recession,” Neves told reporters.
 “The truth is that this government failed, and it failed principally in its steering of Brazil’s economy.
 That’s why the feeling among the majority of Brazilians is a desire for change.”